deadsnakes/python3.5/Doc/library/stdtypes.rst

             bytearray.join(iterable)

-   Return a bytes or bytearray object which is the concatenation of the binary data sequences in the :term:`iterable` *iterable*.
+   Return a bytes or bytearray object which is the concatenation of the binary data sequences in *iterable*.
 A :exc:`TypeError` will be raised if there are any values in *iterable* that are not :term:`bytes-like objects <bytes-like object>`, including :class:`str` objects.
 The separator between elements is the contents of the bytes or bytearray object providing this method.

 .. staticmethod:: bytes.maketrans(from, to)